nuxeo/doc.nuxeo.com-content/src/admindoc/setup/advanced-configuration/redis-configuration.md

 *   The `maxmemory-policy`should be set to `noeviction`which is the default setting of Redis
 *   The server memory should be enough to hold the Redis database (the size depends on the usage: transient store, cache, the backlog of asynchronous jobs ...).
 *   [Redis persistence](http://redis.io/topics/persistence) should be configured appropriately for the level of service required.
 In particular the RDB files should be used as backups and periodically saved offsite.
-*   [Redis master-slave replication](http://redis.io/topics/replication)&nbsp;should be set up, for robustness (fast disaster recovery).
+*   [Redis master-slave replication](http://redis.io/topics/replication) should be set up, for robustness (fast disaster recovery).
 Note that Nuxeo Platform does not yet know how to use the slaves for read-only operation.

 ## Configuring Nuxeo for Redis